Holographic correlators from multi-mode AdS$_5$ bubbling geometries: Probing the solutions with a massless scalar

-We are now in a position to express the correlator in terms of $D$-functions, which we do using the conventions of~\cite{Turton:2024afd}.
-The outcome is a lengthy expression for each of the two sequences of correlators.
-These expressions are not unique in position space, due to the existence of multiple identities between the various $D$-functions.
-It is significantly more convenient to transform to Mellin space to present and analyse the correlators.
+The outcome of the supergravity calculation is a lengthy expression for each of the two sequences of correlators.
+These expressions are not unique in position space, due to the existence of multiple identities between the various $D$-functions; for completeness, they are given in Appendix~\ref{app:sugra-corrs}.
+As we shall see, it is significantly more convenient to transform to Mellin space to analyse the correlators.